vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/service-routing.md

 Circuit breaking allows for advanced patterns concerning failure detection.
-Now, instead of relying on the, relatively simplistic, health checks offered by layer 3 and layer 4 (ie. can we connect?), we can now programmatically remove upstreams based on more qualified data.
+Now, instead of relying on the, relatively simplistic, health checks offered by layer 3 and layer 4 (i.e. can we connect?), we can now programmatically remove upstreams based on more qualified data.
 Because service mesh operates at the application layer, we can add criteria concerning HTTP status codes, response times, number of pending requests and the like.
 Utilizing application data in